jpmorganchase/AIKYA/README.md

 ### How can I engage with the project?

-Users are encouraged to:\n- Review the code\n- Reproduce experiments\n- Open issues for questions, clarifications, or research discussion
+Users are encouraged to Review the code, Reproduce experiments Open issues for questions, clarifications, or research discussion

 ### Are performance results representative of real-world systems?